"Woah. He had ghouls on speed dial. My lawyer kicks so much ass.''

 Atticus can assume the form of a stag, a hound, an owl or an otter at will.

-Granuaille can turn into a horse, a panther, a hawk and a sea lion.
+Granuaille can turn into a horse, a panther, a falcon and a sea lion.

 The Morrigan turns into a "battlecrow".